software-development-project-1/software-development-project-1.github.io/material/introduction.md

 {: .highlight }

 > This week's exercises need to be submitted before the deadline on {{site.week_1_deadline}} to confirm the course participation.

+## What makes a software development project?

+TODO

 ## Agile software development